Paessler PRTG and Cacti are exceptional network monitoring tools that stand out in the market for their many features and ease of use.

 Paessler PRTG

 Paessler PRTG is one of the best network monitoring tools available today.
 It has an easy-to-use interface and comes with great reporting capabilities.
-However, it works best only in Windows environment and is not open source.
+However, it works best only in a Windows environment and is not open source.
 The free version allows you to monitor only up to 100 applications.
 Click here to try Paessler PRTG for 30 days.

 Advantages